Yellowen/Owrang/docs/user/setup/docs.user.setup.permissions.md

 When you define a “match” rule, the User will only be allowed to access (or write) the document if the User has one or more such values (e.g. Company, Territories) and the document has the same values.
 For example, if you have set a match rule on Sales Order for a particular Role based on “territory”, then all users of that Role will only be allowed to view Sales Orders of that Territory.
 Let us walk through an example.

-ERPNext comes with pre-set permission rules that you can change anytime by going to
+Owrang comes with pre-set permission rules that you can change anytime by going to

 > Setup > Users and Permissions > Permission Manager